 If your application shuts down Derby or calls the DriverManager.deregisterDriver method, and you then want to reload the driver, call the Class.forName().newInstance() method.
+See Shutting down the system for more information.

 Derby JDBC database connection URL

 A Java application using the JDBC API establishes a connection to a database by obtaining a Connection object.